 As active participants in various multicultural, diversity, and inclusion-focused initiatives, we work closely with our partners in the Office of Minority Student Affairs, Office of Faculty Development and Diversity, Student Activities, David T. Kearns Center, and with other affiliated groups.
 Each year, the University of Rochester, in partnership with these offices, presents a report on Diversity & Inclusion.
-Check out the eleventh annual report published in October 2017.
+Check out the twelfth annual report published in December 2018.

 Tell Us About Yourself